-COUPLE HUNDRED PEOPLE GATHERED YESTERDAY EVENING Λ at Place Valois in Hochelaga for the 20th Police Brutality, organized by the Collective Opposed to Police Brutality (COBP).
+A COUPLE HUNDRED PEOPLE GATHERED VESTERDAY EVENING at Place Valois in Hochelaga for the 20th annual edition of the Demonstration Against Police Brutality, organized by the Collective Opposed to Police Brutality (COBP).
 It was the day after the largest snowstorm of the year in Montreal, and the mounds of snow lining the streets meant obstacles for both demonstrators and the cops.
 Refusing the protest framework demanding less brutal police, we carried with us the memory of March fifteenths past and their legacy of anti-police revolt.
 Also, rocks.